Wendy house: South African usage

 In South Africa, Wendy houses are a form of accommodation for live-in domestic workers and is a wooden structure on the employer's property.
 The structure is usually erected in someone's backyard.
 They feature basic amenities such as electricity and running water.
 The corrugated iron homes, known as "shacks", are not Wendy houses.
 The Wendy houses, in contrast, are a more pleasant sight.

 The term "wendy house" or "wendy" usually refers to the wooden temporary accommodation.

 Among the more affluent population, wendy houses are used as entertainment huts, children's playhouses, or for storage.

 Playhouses for children around the world

 Globally, the term playhouse is more generic and more common than the term Wendy house.
-A few online companies offer rustic, inflatable, or corrugated iron varieties.
+A few online companies offer rustic, inflatable, or corrugated iron varieties with corporate manufactured designs utilizing plastic, purchased from big-box stores and requiring assembly from brands such as Fisher-Price, Little Tikes, Playskool and Mattel for the suburban backyard market particularly North America and Europe.
 A playhouse may become a hide-away, fort, club house in a child's imagination or simply a place to "play house" in imitation of adult behavior.
 Treehouses or tents sometimes serve as a playhouse or secret vantage point for children.

 A Cubby House is another name for playhouses.
 There are both indoor and outdoor children's playhouses and manufactured kits for assembly by adults or children.
 A playhouse may become a hide-away or club house in a child's imagination.
 Treehouses built by or for adults are often appropriated by children as a secret vantage point and may become a safety concern.